yk-liu/yk-liu.github.io/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons.md

 \end{array}
 $$

-As you can see, there is only two independent equations, from diagonal parts of the above table.
+As you can see, there are only two independent equations, from diagonal parts of the above table.

 ### Step 2: Second Pentagon